Pollot/dotfiles/installation/arch.md

 ```

 ### Final steps
-1. Reboot.
-X server session should automatically start up after logging in.
+1. Add ```sxhkd``` daemon to systemd:
 ```
-reboot
+sudo systemctl enable sxhkd
 ```

+2. Reboot.
+X server session should automatically start up after logging in.

-2. Use nvidia-settings to change your displays configuration.
+3. Use nvidia-settings to change your displays configuration.
 Save changes to X configuration file to preserve them (requires root privileges):
 ```
 sudo nvidia-settings
 ```

-3. Use lxappearance to change your GTK and cursor theme.
+4. Use lxappearance to change your GTK and cursor theme.

 # Post installation
 1. Change X11 keyboard layout in ```~/.config/X11/xinitrc-qtile```: